sociomantic-tsunami/git-hub/man.rst

       is useful to create a pull request for a hot-fix you committed to your regular HEAD without creating a branch first.

+    \-f, --force-push
+      Force the push operations.
+Use with care!

   `attach` ISSUE [HEAD]
     Convert the issue identified by **ISSUE** to a pull request by attaching commits to it.
 The branch (or git ref) where your changes are